chandrakanth-c/smartmanager/README.md

-# smartmanager
+# Smartmanager

-This is a project management tool coded in Spring MVC framework.
+This is a project management tool coded in Spring MVC framework. <br/>
-Backend is coded in java and frontend is coded in JSP.
+Backend is coded in java and frontend is coded in JSP. <br/>
-Data is stored in MySQL database.
+Data is stored in MySQL database. <br/>

 # To run the project